sergei-fomichev/wrkr/README.md

 # wrkr
-Sergei Fomichev and Mike Stowell
+Sergei Fomichev and Mike Stowell - see the Wiki for a description of our project.

 We will update our progress for each week below.
 The most recent week appears at top, and older progress appears at the bottom.